chirst/cdb/README.md

 ### KV (Key Value)
 The KV layer implements a data structure known as a [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree) this tree enables the database to perform fast lookups.
-At this layer data is encoded into byte slices enabled by the `Encoder` in this layer.
-The layer implements a cursor abstraction which enables queries to scan and seek the B trees associated with a table or index.
+At this layer, data is encoded into byte slices by the `Encoder`.
+The KV layer implements a cursor abstraction, which enables queries to scan and seek the B trees associated with a table or index.
 Additionally this layer maintains the `Catalog`, an in memory representation of the database schema.